AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ## Objective {#objective}

 This document helps you understand how to manage product catalog pages and templates.
+After reading you should:

+* understand the concepts of catalog templates
+* how generic templates work
+* have created an individual template

 ## The Basic Concept {#basic-concept}